Understanding Persuasion in Long-Running Agents: Methodology

-\emph{Prefilled belief conditioning} directly specifies an agent’s belief state toward a target claim, belief, disbelief, or neutrality within the same message preceding the task prompt.
+\paragraphb{Prefilled belief conditioning.} Another approach that is cheaper to implement is to directly specify an agent’s belief state toward a target claim, belief, disbelief, or neutrality within the same message preceding the task prompt (\autoref{fig:appendix_prefill_template} in \autoref{app:prompt_template_task_definition}).
 This regime does not involve probing, persuasion, or commitment interactions.
 Instead, it explicitly conditions the task on a belief state, isolating the behavioral effect of belief representation from persuasion dynamics and conversational history.
-Concretely, the agent is provided with a single belief instruction at task time (\autoref{fig:appendix_prefill_template}), and no stance probing or persuasive interaction occurs within the trial.

 By design, any observed differences in downstream behavior reflect the influence of an explicitly specified belief state rather than the process, timing, or mechanics of persuasion.
-We use this setting as a methodological control to test whether belief states arising from either acceptance or resistance can independently propagate into agentic behavior even when no persuasion occurs during the active task.
+We use it as a methodological control to test whether belief states arising from either acceptance or resistance can independently propagate into agentic behavior even when no persuasion occurs during the active task.